Milestone-Proposal:Transmission Control Protocol (TCP) and the Architecture of the Internet, 1974

 How is the site protected/secured, and in what ways is it accessible to the public?

-The Gates Computer Science Building has security staff, and is open to the public from 8am-6pm, Monday-Friday.
+The Gates Computer Science Building has a security staff, and is open to the public from 8am-6pm, Monday-Friday.

 Who is the present owner of the site(s)?

-Stanford University
+Stanford University.

 What is the historical significance of the work (its technological, scientific, or social importance)?
-If personal names are included in citation, include justification here. (see section 6 of Milestone Guidelines)
+If personal names are included in citation, include detailed support at the end of this section preceded by "Justification for Inclusion of Name(s)". (see section 6 of Milestone Guidelines)

-The Internet is a global, collaborative communication system supporting today's World Wide Web and its applications, smartphones, cloud computing services, social networking services, video streaming, and countless Internet-enabled appliances.
-It has led to the creation of some of the world's largest companies by revenue and market capitalization measures.
-While Robert Kahn and Vinton Cerf are credited with the initial design of TCP, thousands if not millions of others have contributed to the hundreds of protocols, thousands of networks, and billions of devices that make up the global Internet.
+The Internet is a global, collaborative communication system supporting today's World Wide Web along with its applications, smartphones, cloud computing services, social networking services, video streaming, and countless Internet-enabled appliances.
+This has led to the creation of some of the world's largest companies by revenue and market capitalization measures.
+While Robert Kahn and Vinton Cerf are credited with the initial design of the Transmission Control Protocol (TCP), thousands if not millions of others have contributed to the hundreds of protocols, thousands of networks, millions of applications, and billions of devices that make up the global Internet.

-Justification for Inclusion of the Names of Vinton Cerf and Robert Kahn in the Citation
+Justification for inclusion of the names of Vinton Cerf and Robert Kahn in the Citation

 What obstacles (technical, political, geographic) needed to be overcome?

-TCP and its successor TCP/IP were contemporary with two other internetworking proposals: (1) X.25/X.75 from the International Telecommunication Union Telecommunication Standardization Sector (ITU-T), then the Consultative Committee for International Telegraphy and Telephony (CCITT), and (2) the Open Systems Interconnection (OSI) protocols from the Organization for International Standardization (ISO).
+TCP and its successor TCP/IP were contemporary with two other non-proprietary internetworking proposals: (1) X.25/X.75 from the International Telecommunication Union Telecommunication Standardization Sector (ITU-T), then the Consultative Committee for International Telegraphy and Telephony (CCITT), and (2) the Open Systems Interconnection (OSI) protocols from the Organization for International Standardization (ISO).
 X.25/X.75 became a highly successful networking technology during the period in which TCP/IP was under development.
 The OSI system directly competed with TCP/IP for international acceptance.
 The arrival of the World Wide Web and its Hypertext Transfer Protocol (HTTP), Hypertext Markup Language (HTML), and its use of TCP/IP, all contributed greatly to the ultimate success of TCP/IP as a network interconnection method of choice, and thus the adoption and spread of the Internet.

 What features set this work apart from similar achievements?